-Collaborative law is also an outgrowth of the increasing number of lawyers who representing clients in alternative dispute resolution processes such as mediation and arbitration that encourage clients to adapt a problem-solving approach to negotiation and thus to resolve disputes with less economic and emotional cost than resolution through litigation.
-See generally MCFARLANE, THE NEW LAWYER, supra.
-The organized bar has encouraged the growth and development of these ADR processes and the involvement of lawyers in them.
+Collaborative law is also an outgrowth of the increasing number of lawyers who had found clients benefit from the availability of and participation in alternative dispute resolution processes such as mediation and arbitration.
+See generally McFarlane, The New Lawyer, supra.
+The organized bar has generally encouraged the growth and development of ADR processes and the involvement of lawyers in them.
 In 1976, 200 judges, scholars, and leaders of the bar gathered at the Pound Conference convened by the American Bar Association to examine concerns about the efficiency and fairness of the court systems and dissatisfaction with the administration of justice.
 Then Chief Justice Warren Burger called for exploration of informal dispute resolution processes.
 The Pound Conference emphasized ADR processes - particularly mediation - as better for litigants who had continuing relationships after the trial was over because it emphasized their common interests rather than those that divided them.
 Professor Frank Sander, Reporter for the Pound Conference's follow-up task force, projected a powerful vision of the court as not simply "a courthouse but a dispute resolution center where the grievant, with the aid of a screening clerk, would be directed to the process (or sequence of processes) most appropriate to a particular type of case."
 Frank E. A. Sander, Varieties of Dispute Processing, 70 F.R.D.
 111 (1976).

 Today, approximately 40 years after the Pound Conference, alternative dispute resolution has been fully integrated into the dispute resolution systems of most jurisdictions.
-See

-LexisNexis 50 State Comparative Legislation/ Regulations: Alternative Dispute Resolution (March 2008), available at http://w3.lexis.com/lawschoolreg/researchlogin08.asp?t=y&fac=no. All 50 states have combined to adopt 186 alternative dispute resolution statutes or regulations, including: ARIZ.
+SeeLexisNexis 50 State Comparative Legislation/Regulations: Alternative Dispute Resolution (March 2008), available at http://w3.lexis.com/lawschoolreg/researchlogin08.asp?t=y&fac=no. All 50 states have combined to adopt 186 alternative dispute resolution statutes or regulations, including: ARIZ.
 REV. STAT. § 10-1806 (2008) (Close Corporations-Settlement of Disputes-Arbitration); CAL.
-BUS. & PROF. CODE § 465 (2007) (Department of Consumer Affairs dispute resolution programs); COL. REV. STAT. §13-22-201 (2007) (Courts and Procedure; Arbitration Proceedings); FLA.
+BUS. & PROF. CODE § 465 (2007) (Department of Consumer Affairs dispute resolution programs); COL. REV. STAT. §13-22-201 (2007) (Courts and Procedure; Arbitration

+Proceedings); FLA.
 STAT.
 ANN. § 455.2235 (2007) (Business and Professional Regulation: General Provisions; Mediation); WASH.
 REV. CODE.
 ANN. § 7.06.010 (2008) (Mandatory Arbitration of Civil Actions).

 In many states lawyers are required to present clients with alternative dispute resolution options - mediation, expert evaluation, arbitration - in addition to litigation.
 California, Connecticut, Georgia, Minnesota, Missouri, New Hampshire, New Jersey, Ohio, Texas and Virginia impose mandatory duties on attorneys to discuss alternatives to litigation with their clients via court rule.
 See N.J.
 Ct.
 R. 5:4-2(h); Marshall J. Berger, Should An Attorney Be Required Be Required to Advise a Client of ADR Options, 13 GEO.
-J. LEGAL ETHICS 427, Appendix I-II (2000) (comprehensive listing of court rules, state statutes and ethics provisions); Bobbi McAdoo, A Report to the Minnesota Supreme Court: The Impact of Rule 114 on Civil Litigation Practice in Minnesota, 25 HAMLINE L. REV. 401 (2002); Bobbi McAdoo & Art Hinshaw, The Challenge of Institutionalizing Alternative Dispute Resolution: Attorney Perspectives on the Effect of Rule 17 on Civil Litigation in Missouri, 67 MO.
+J. LEGAL ETHICS 427, apps.
+I-II (2000) (comprehensive listing of court rules, state statutes and ethics provisions); Bobbi McAdoo, A Report to the Minnesota Supreme Court: The Impact of Rule 114 on Civil Litigation Practice in Minnesota, 25 HAMLINE L. REV. 401 (2002); Bobbi McAdoo & Art Hinshaw, The Challenge of Institutionalizing Alternative Dispute Resolution: Attorney Perspectives on the Effect of Rule 17 on Civil Litigation in Missouri, 67 Mo.
 L. REV. 473 (2002) (empirical studies analyzing the impact of rules requiring lawyers to discuss ADR with clients).